triwaca/Decabot/README.md

 * Power source;
 * optional HC-SR04 ultrasonic sensor;
 * optional MFRC522 RFID sensor (to read phisical Code Domino pieces);
-* optional HC-06 or HC-05 bluetooth module.
+* optional HC-06 or HC-05 bluetooth module;
+* optional MAX7219 8 x 8 led display module.

 ## Instalation
 Just install in your Arduino IDE as a normal library.
 Download the ZIP file, go to **sketch** -> **include library** -> **add library .ZIP** and point to the Decabot.ZIP.

+### Dependencies
+You must install the following libraries to compile.
+* **UniqueID** library, from Luiz Cassetari (https://github.com/ricaun/ArduinoUniqueID).
+Tested with version 1.0.9;
+* **MFRC522** library, from Miguel Balboa (https://github.com/miguelbalboa/rfid).
+Tested with version 1.4.6.

 ## Basic commands
 To use the library you must declare your Decabot object: